 Note: In the above command, replace Hash (#) with the number associated with the USB drive you noted earlier and NewDriveLetter with a new drive letter for the USB drive.
 Ensure that the drive letter is not in use by any other partition on your PC.

-For my case, the command will be following:-
+In my case, the command will be the following:-

 New-Partition -DiskNumber 1 -UseMaximumSize -IsActive -DriveLetter D

-Once you execute the above command, the partition is created and a drive letter assigned to your USB drive.
+Once you execute the above command, the partition is created, and a drive letter is assigned to your USB drive.

-Once the formatting is completed, it will become visible, and File Explorer and will become usable.
+Once the formatting is completed, it will become visible in File Explorer and will become usable.
 You can put data on your USB flash drive.